Help your hamster cool off in the heat

 If the room where the your hamster's cage is too hot, consider moving it to a cooler area of the house.
 Avoid sunny areas, close to windows or heat sources like radiators.

-Although it is important to keep the cage cool, it should not be placed directly in a draft.
+Although it's important to keep the cage cool, you shouldn't place it directly in a draught either.
 Sudden changes in temperature can be harmful to your hamster.

 Refresh the cage

-There are many ways to freshen up the cage and help your hamster feel more comfortable.
-Here are some ideas:
+There are many ways to freshen up the cage and help your hamster feel more at home.
+Here are a few ideas:

 • Tile Place a piece of tile or a small ceramic plate in the cage.
-These materials keep cool well, allowing your hamster to lie down and cool off.
+These materials retain freshness well, so your hamster can lie on them to cool off.

-• Wet sponge Put a damp (but not dripping) sponge in a corner of the cage.
-The evaporation of water will help lower the temperature slightly.
+• Wet sponge Put a damp (but not dripping) sponge in the corner of the cage.
+The evaporation of the water will help lower the temperature slightly.

 • Frozen bottle Fill a plastic bottle with water and freeze it.
 Wrap it in a cloth and place it in the cage.
 Your hamster can lean against the bottle to cool off.

 Make sure your hamster always has access to fresh water on hot days!
-This is the most important tip, as it is actually vital.
-Change the water in the bottle at least once a day, and check it often to make sure it's not empty or blocked.
+In fact, this is the most important tip, because it's vital.
+Change the water in your hamster's bottle at least once a day, and check often to make sure it's not empty or blocked.

 Offer water-rich foods

-Your pet can also benefit from the water contained in some food fresh.
+Your pet can also benefit from the water contained in certain food fresh.
 Vegetables such as cucumber and lettuce are good sources of (re)hydration for your hamster.

 Watch for signs of dehydration

-During hot weather, it is crucial to regularly monitor your hamster's health.
-Here are some signs of dehydration to watch for:
+In hot weather, it's crucial to regularly monitor your hamster's health.
+Here are some signs of dehydration to look out for:

 • Lethargy: a dehydrated hamster will be less active than usual

-• Dull coat: a healthy hamster's coat is usually shiny and well-groomed
+• Dull coat: a healthy hamster's coat is generally shiny and well-groomed.

 • Sunken eyes: sunken or hollow eyes can be a sign of severe dehydration

-If you notice any of these signs in your hamster, consult a veterinarian quickly.
+If you notice any of these signs in your hamster, consult a vet as soon as possible.

 Maintain good ventilation

 Good ventilation is essential to keep the cage temperature at a comfortable level.
-Make sure your hamster's cage is well ventilated and avoid any features that may impede air circulation, such as blankets or covers.
+Make sure your hamster's cage is well ventilated, and avoid anything that might impede air circulation, such as blankets or canvas.

-Metal mesh cages generally offer better ventilation than plastic cages.
+Metal wire cages generally offer better ventilation than plastic cages.
 If you live in an area prone to high temperatures, consider investing in this type of cage.

 Reduce stress

 By following these simple tips, you'll help your hamster feel more comfortable and stay healthy during hot weather.
-Remember, if you're suffering in the heat, so is he!
+Remember, if you suffer in the heat, so does he!

 Photo of author